-- i) Tools generated to assess the performance of the fellow entail several different mechanisms.
-They include: - (1) 360 degree evaluations by physician and PhD faculty, other fellows, nurse practitioners, nurses and other ancillary staff - (2) Evaluations of written communications, tumor board and research presentations, and journal club - (3) Procedure logs - (4) Patient Evaluations - (5) Written examinations - (6) These tools are administered 1-2 times per year, depending upon their availability. - (7) All evaluations are available on New Innovations and can be viewed at any time by logging in. - 5) Pediatric Scholarship Oversight Committee - Review of scholarly activity will occur via the Pediatric Scholarship Oversight Committee (PSOC).
-Each fellow is assigned to a sub-committee of the main PSOC.
-The PD may serve on a fellow's subcommittee as long as they are not also the chair of the PSOC or the sub-committee.
-This sub-committee will: - (1) Determine whether a specific activity is appropriate to meet the American Board of Pediatrics guidelines for scholarly activity. - (2) Determine a course of preparation beyond the core fellowship curriculum to ensure successful completion of the project; - (3) Evaluate the fellow's progress as related to scholarly activity; - (4) Meet with the fellow early in the training period and at least 3 times a year during training. - (5) Require the fellow to present/defend the project related to his/her scholarly activity; - (6) Advise the PD on the fellow's progress and assess whether the fellow has satisfactorily met the guidelines associated with the requirement for active participation in scholarly activities; - (7) Twice a year, a letter attesting to the fellow's adequate performance to ultimately fulfill the scholastic requirements of the program will be submitted by the chairman of the full committee. - 6) The Evaluation Process - i) Fellows undergo a formal divisional evaluation process twice a year that is communicated to the fellow by the APD and PD.
+- i.
+Tools generated to assess the performance of the fellow entail several different mechanisms.
+They include: - 1.
+360 degree evaluations by physician and PhD faculty, other fellows, nurse practitioners, nurses, and other ancillary staff. - 2.
+Evaluations of written communications, tumor board, and research presentations, and journal club - 3.
+Procedure logs - 4.
+Patient Evaluations - 5.
+Written Evaluations - 6.
+Those tools are administered 1-2 times per year, depending upon their availability. - 7.
+All evaluations are available on New Innovations and can be viewed at any time by logging in. - 5.
+Pediatric Scholarship Oversight Committee - i.
+Review of scholarly activity will occur via the Pediatric Scholarship Oversight Committee (PSOC).
+Each fellow is assigned to a sub-committee of the main

+PSOC.
+The PD may serve on the fellow's sub-committee as long as they are not the chair of the PSOC or the sub-committee.
+The sub-committee will:

+- 1. Determine whether a specific activity is appropriate to meet the American Board of Pediatrics guidelines for scholarly activity. - 2.
+Determine a course of preparation beyond the core fellowship curriculum to ensure successful completion of the project; - 3.
+Evaluate the fellow's progress as related to scholarly activity; - 4.
+Meet with the fellow early in the training period and at least 3 times a year during training. - 5.
+Require the fellow to present/defend the project related to his/her scholarly activity; - 6.
+Advise the PD on the fellow's progress and assess whether the fellow has satisfactorily met the guidelines associated with the requirement for active participation in scholarly activities; - 7.
+Twice a year, a letter attesting to fellow's adequate performance to ultimately fulfill the scholastic requirements of the program will be submitted by the chairman of the full committee.

+6. The Evaluation Process

+- i.
+Fellows undergo a formal divisional evaluation process twice a year that is communicated to the fellow by the APD and PD.
 At this meeting, the fellow reviews the individual learning plan created at the previous meeting.
-In the absence of the need of disciplinary actions these sessions serve as a formal review of the fellow's performance over the past six months and an assessment of the fellow's overall performance in the context of his/her career development. - ii) The fellows receive evaluations summarizing his/her assessments by the faculty of the Division of Pediatric Endocrinology in the Department of Pediatrics of UTHSCSA (to be referred to as the "Division" in the subsequent text).
+In the absence of the need of disciplinary actions these sessions serve as a formal review of the fellow's performance over the past six months and an assessment of the fellow's overall performance in the context of his/her career development. - ii.
+The fellows receive evaluations summarizing his/her assessment by the faculty of the Division of Pediatric Endocrinology in the Department of Pediatrics UTHSCSA (to be referred to as the "Division" in the subsequent text).
 The fellows will also receive summaries evaluating his/her performance in the Milestones and EPAs for the subspecialty mandated by the ACGME.
-This includes a review of the fellow's performance as reflected from patient surveys, 360 degree surveys, performance in the in training examination, and procedure logs. - iii) Each fellow will receive a written document summarizing his/her performance to date, a statement approving his/her advancement forward in the training program, and a list of suggestions on areas that the fellow can improve in his/her performance.
+This includes a review of the fellow's performance as reflected from patient surveys, 360 degree surveys, performance in the in training examination, and procedure logs. - iii.
+Each fellow will receive a written document summarizing his/her performance to date, a statement approving his/her advancement forward in training program, and a list of suggestions on areas that the fellow can improve in his/her performance.
 The fellow is given an opportunity to review his/her file and is instructed that his/her file is available to him/her at any time for review.
-The fellow is given time to provide feedback to the APD and PD who convey constructive criticism to the faculty of the Division for consideration of any modifications in the program structure.
+The fellow is given time to provide feedback to the APD and PD who convey constructive criticism to the faculty of the division for consideration of any modifications in the program structure.